Need an EPC in Broughton?

 What Does EPC E Mean?

-The EPC will rate your property either A,B,C,D,E,F, or G. An E rating is the legal minimum a dwelling can be for you to rent out.
-Also, it is getting to be the baseline requested by financial institutions when lending funds against a home.
+The EPC will rate your property either A,B,C,D,E,F, or G. An E rating is the legal minimum a dwelling can be to be able to rent out.
+Also, it is getting to be the baseline requested by banking institutions when lending funds against a home.

-It’s not saying you won’t be able to borrow the money if it is below an E, although there are more likely to be extra clauses in the arrangement.
+It’s not saying you won’t be able to borrow the funds if it is below an E, although there are more likely to be extra clauses in the agreement.

 What Happens If An EPC Runs Out During A Tenancy?

 It will simply need to be renewed.
-Under the Minimum Energy Efficiency Standard, all rental properties will need to have a valid EPC of at least an E rating or higher.
+Under the Minimum Energy Efficiency Standard, all rental properties must have a valid EPC of at least an E rating or higher.
 All EPCs are lodged on a national register at epcregister.com.
 The EPC is good for a further 10 years.

 Is An EPC A Legal Requirement?